Fuel makes up a major operating cost of any freight and trucking business. To reduce this cost, we offer a number of truck driver fuel saving tips.

 Truck drivers often leave their rigs idling when running errands or to keep the temperature in their cabs cool or warm.
 But idling burns through a gallon of diesel each hour.
 Turn off your truck if you’ll be away for more than five minutes.
 Reducing idling time can save hundreds and even thousands of dollars in fuel per year.

 What do you think about these truck driver fuel saving tips?
 Comment below.
-And if you’re interested in taking charge of your career and becoming an owner operator, contact us today.
+And if you’re interested in taking charge of your career and becoming an Owner Operators and Lease Purchasers, contact us today.